-- Two-Day ~ Switch Thursday’s half day for Friday or Saturday if you like and choose any two day combination: Thursday/Friday, Friday/Saturday or Thursday/Saturday!
+- Two-Days ~ Switch Thursday’s half day for Friday or Saturday if you like and choose any two day combination: Thursday/Friday, Friday/Saturday or Thursday/Saturday!
 This option includes all shopping and workshop opportunities as well as keynote sessions for the two day combination of your choice.

-*Applies only to an actual husband and wife.
+*Spouse Free applies only to an actual husband and wife.
 It cannot be applied to a parent and a child, two friends, etc.

 Working scholarships are available with compensation of $10 per hour, up to four hours – returned from the registration fee.
 Young adults over 13 attending with a parent may work alongside that parent for $5 per hour, up to two hours per young adult – maximum four young adult hours per family.
 Please check the appropriate box on your registration.
 If you sign-up to help, please be faithful to your commitment.
 We will be counting on you!

 One to two weeks before the convention, the coordinator will contact you by phone and schedule your times of service.
-Because we make every effort to contact these workers in the order in which their registration is received, early registrants have a better choice of service opportunities.
+We make every effort to contact these workers in the order in which their registration is received, so early registrants have a better choice of service opportunities.
 If your time of service prevents you from attending a keynote session, or a workshop you hoped to attend, ICHE will provide you with a free MP3 download of that talk.